crowdgames/level2image/README.md

 # level2image

-A utility for converting text level files to various image formats.
+A utility for converting text level files to various image formats, with support for drawing overlays.

 ## Installation and setup